 Your grade for the course will be determined from the following:

 Missed quizzes are not made up.
-If you miss a quiz, you’ll get a zero for that quiz.
-Therefore, please make sure you are prepared each week and take the quiz.
+If you come late to class and miss a quiz, you’ll get a zero for that quiz.
+Therefore, please make sure you come to class on time and prepared.

-You’ll write an essay discussing a turning point in Greek history of your choice, examining the source material, causes, and effects of the event or transformation and drawing your own conclusions about its meaning.
+You’ll write an essay discussing a turning point in Roman history of your choice, examining the source material, causes, and effects of the event or transformation and drawing your own conclusions about its meaning.
 We’ll talk about what’s expected.
-Details are on the Essays page.
+The requirements are given in the Essays page.

 Proposal.
 You will submit a proposal for the paper partway through the semester, so I can give you feedback on your plans.